-In the days of the card catalog, authority maintenance was a very time-consuming and manual process, with each change requiring the original term to be crossed out and replaced by the updated term handwritten on every affected card from the catalog or the typing or printing of entirely new cards to incorporate the changed terms into the card catalog.
-This process is now considerably more efficient and continues to improve as technology develops and as cooperative practices evolve.
-A basic understanding of the historical and current practice of authority control, the importance of such work, and an introduction to current trends and the potential evolution of authority control in the future will serve the catalog librarian in the practice of this important work and will allow for optimal utilization of the database management tools of today’s library catalog.

 Authority control defined

-Authority control is the process of organizing information by using a singular form or spelling of a name or topic.
-This process must be understood within the context of the library catalog and its essential functions.
-The library and its staff are in the business of acquiring, processing, maintaining, and circulating physical and digital information resources (i.e. monographs, e-books, journals, reference materials, scholarly articles, archival collections, audiovisual items, databases, maps, etc.).
-In order to make these resources accessible, catalog librarians create, update, and maintain metadata through careful description and structured information display to assist users in discovering those library resources that will best serve their needs.
-Cataloging involves description of the information resource, subject analysis for content access and classification to determine the resource’s location, what the item is about, and bring together other related resources.
+Authority control must be understood within the context of the library catalog and its essential functions.
+The library and its staff meet the information needs of library patrons by acquiring, processing, cataloging, maintaining, and circulating physical and digital information resources (e.g., monographs, e-books, journals, reference materials, scholarly articles, archival collections, audiovisual items, databases, maps, etc.).
+Cataloging is the process whereby catalog librarians create, update, and maintain metadata through careful description and structured information display to assist users in discovering library resources that best serve their needs.
+Commonly referred to as “data about data,” metadata is the sum total of what one can say about a given information object at any level of aggregation recorded in a structured form.
 Metadata for an information resource is organized in a bibliographic record.
-Bibliographic records are collected together into a database called the library catalog.
-The bibliographic record contains the metadata to describe, differentiate, relate, and locate an information resource.
-In this way, the bibliographic record acts as a surrogate for the information resource, allowing the library patron to learn about a particular item and decide whether it will meet their need without having to examine each potential resource on the shelf.
+Bibliographic records are collected together into a database that is part of the library catalog.
+Bibliographic records contain the metadata to describe, differentiate, relate, and locate information resources.
+In this way, the bibliographic record acts as a surrogate for the information resource, allowing the library patron to learn about a particular item and decide whether it will meet their need without having to physically examine each potential resource.

-When catalogers perform authority control (also referred to as authority work) they establish, through verification and validation, controlled headings or terms for various entity types (i.e. people, places, corporate bodies, families, series, works, expressions, subjects, and genres) used in information resource description.
-Authority control creates a database of consistent, unique terms that includes variant terms, related terms, other associated attributes, and sources of information.
-These various elements are recorded together in an authority record.
-A database of authority records can also be referred to as an authority file.
-The established or authorized form chosen in an authority record is the form used within bibliographic records in the description and subject analysis of an information resource acquired by a library.
-Using these controlled terms creates predictable and consistent metadata that can be used to differentiate between similar entities and collocate related resources.
+Authority control is the set of processes and procedures to formulate and record “authorized heading forms in [bibliographic records” so that “access points to [bibliographic] records are given one and only one conventional form.”
+When catalogers perform authority work, they establish, through verification and validation, controlled headings or authorized access points for various entity types (e.g., people, places, corporate bodies, families, titles, subjects, and genres) used in information resource description.
+These authorized access points create a consistent, predictable form to uniquely identify information resources (e.g., by choosing the item’s author, series title, subject, additional contributors, etc.) and collocate related resources (i.e., bring together all items by a given author or about a specific subject).
+Additional metadata is also recorded to differentiate similar entities and document decisions made by the cataloger.
+All metadata associated with an authorized access point is organized into an authority record.
+To maintain consistent and unique access points within a library catalog, the recording of metadata in an authority record is governed by metadata content standards.
+Metadata in an authority record is encoded following metadata encoding standards.
+The principles, standards, and practices of modern authority control are shaped by its history.

 History of authority control

-The history of authority control is intertwined with the history of library cataloging, including the development of theory, principles, and practices for creating, maintaining, and sharing a library catalog.
-The library catalog is the register of all bibliographic items (i.e. information objects) available in a library.
-This register records various kinds of information about each information object in the library’s collection and has taken on varying forms and styles over the years as cataloging principles and practices were discovered and developed.
+Within the realm of bibliographic control, of which both cataloging and authority control are a part, understanding the history of the library catalog can help illustrate the development of theory, principles, and practices that form the foundation of authority control today.
+The library catalog is “an organized compilation of bibliographic metadata that represents the holdings of a particular institution.” the register of all bibliographic items (i.e., information objects) available in a library.
+This catalog records various kinds of information about each information object in the library’s collection and has taken on varying forms and styles over the years as cataloging principles and practices were discovered and developed (see Figure 1).